MonkeManX/monkemanx.github.io/content/articles/Nature_of_God.md

 In comparison, there is reasoning for a non-agentic God that is metaphysically much cleaner and more compact.
 This is the thought of creation *emanating* outward from God, thus creating our world as we know it.
 We can also compare it to a sun that naturally radiates outward light.

+> And all beings, so long as they persist, necessarily, due to the power present in them, produce from their own substantiality a real, though dependent, existent around themselves.
+>
+> Fire produces the heat that comes from it, and snow does not only hold its coldness inside itself.
+Perfumes especially witness to this, for so long as they exist, something flows from them around them, the existence of which a bystander enjoys.
+>
+> Further, all things, as soon as **they are perfected, generate**.
+That which is always perfect always generates something everlasting, and it generates something inferior to itself.
+>
+> ~ Enneads 5.1(10)§5.1.6.

 Why is that the case?

 We can borrow the same argument structure used for the [Ontological Argument](https://en.wikipedia.org/wiki/Ontological_argument) (which is not uncontroversial).
 If God were not able to produce goodness, then we could conceive of a being that has all the same attributes as God, but with the additional property of being able to produce goodness.
 This being would then be greater in this property, but this cannot be the case because we defined God as the greatest of all beings in all properties.